-It’s time for another round of fun traditional recipes reinvented!
+It’s time for another round of fun traditional recipes reinvented in my series called Historically Hungry!
 This month Amy and I thought it would be so fun to dive into the 1920’s and do fun salads of the times!
 Amy made this awesome Caesar Salad you see below.
 To read her post and get her recipe, click here.
-To see what other Historical Recipes we have done, click here!

 What did people in the 1920’s eat?